akenny205/FinalProject/README.md

 Video Walk-Through Link: (user needs to have permission)

-Briefly, PeerPoint is a campus social networking platform that encourages peer mentorship while allowing continuous monitoring by advisors.  test
+Briefly, PeerPoint is a campus social networking platform that encourages peer mentorship while allowing continuous monitoring by advisors.

 # PeerPoint Elevator Pitch